SonarSonic/DrawingBotV3/docs/source/pfms.rst

         ``Values: Number (Range: 1 -> 1000)``

-        the maximum magnitude of the curve, increasing this will decrease the test accuracy and increase the control point's offsets.
+        the maximum magnitude of the curve.
+Increasing this will decrease the test accuracy and increase the control point's offsets.

     Curve Offset